 SA Topic SA Objectives Baseline Indicators Additional Indicators to Monitor Significant Risks and Opportunities Data Commentary on Baseline Indicators : AMR 1 and 2.
-1-1 To live within environmental limits1-2 To ensure a strong, healthy and just society (a) Carmarthenshire's ecological footprint in area units per person (b) Achievement of the top ten commitments set out in the WAG Sustainable Development Action Plan 2004-2007 and One Wales (See other topics.) http://gov.wales/topics/environme ntcountryside/climatechange/publi cations/ecological-footprint-of- wales-report/?lang=en (a) A new estimate of the ecological and carbon footprints of Wales for 2011 building on previous studies.
+1-1 To live within environmental limits 1-2 To ensure a strong, healthy and just society (a) Carmarthenshire's ecological footprint in area units per person (b) Achievement of the top ten commitments set out in the WAG Sustainable Development Action Plan 2004-2007 and One Wales (See other topics.) http://gov.wales/topics/environme ntcountryside/climatechange/publi cations/ecological-footprint-of- wales-report/?lang=en (a) A new estimate of the ecological and carbon footprints of Wales for 2011 building on previous studies.
 Carmarthenshire gha/c is 3.36 with the Wales average being 3.28. (b) Information is unavailable on an annual basis.
-Any implications will be considered as part of any review into the Plan. svelopment 1-3 To achieve a sustainable economy 1-4 To remove barriers and promoting opportunities for behavioural change (c) GVA and GVA per head (d) Percentage of Carmarthenshire population in low income households Carmarthenshire Well Being & Future Generations Well-being Assessment (Text provided by Carmarthenshire's Corporate Policy Division) (c) Gross Value Added (GVA) is the standard measure of the monetary value of economic activity for local areas or individual industries.
+Any implications will be considered as part of any review into the Plan. - Sustainable Development 1-3 To achieve a sustainable economy 1-4 To remove barriers and promoting opportunities for behavioural change (c) GVA and GVA per head (d) Percentage of Carmarthenshire population in low income households Carmarthenshire Well Being & Future Generations Well-being Assessment (Text provided by Carmarthenshire's Corporate Policy Division) (c) Gross Value Added (GVA) is the standard measure of the monetary value of economic activity for local areas or individual industries.
 It is difficult to measure at local level: official statistics are published for South West Wales (combining Pembrokeshire with Ceredigion and Carmarthenshire).
 This area contributed £6.0bn GVA to the economy in 2014, roughly 10% of the Welsh total of £54.3bn.
-GVA per head of population in 2013 was £15,750; lower than that for Wales as a whole (£17,573) or the United Kingdom (£24,958). (d) 36% of households in Carmarthenshire are living in poverty as defined by Welsh Government (income 60% below the GB Median Household Income) 1 - Sustainable Development CACI Paycheck 2015 (Information provided by Carmarthenshire's Corporate Policy Division)
+GVA per head of population in 2013 was £15,750; lower than that for Wales as a whole (£17,573) or the United Kingdom (£24,958). (d) 36% of households in Carmarthenshire are living in poverty as defined by Welsh Government (income 60% below the GB Median Household Income) 1 - Sustainal provided by Carmarthenshire's Corporate Policy Division) - Biodiversity 2-1 To avoid damage or fragmentation of designated sites, habitats and protected species and encourage (a) Status of BAP priority species (b) Status of BAP priority habitats (c) % BAP habitats and species as stable or increasing Number of development schemes which design in urban biodiversity areas Number of developments with (a,b,c,d) Information is unavailable on an annual basis.
+Any implications will be considered as part of any review into the Plan.
+The requirements of the Environment (Wales) Act on public bodies in relation to the enhancement of Biodiversity is noted and has been further considered within the contextual section of this AMR.